On His Birthday, 5 Unknown Facts About Lala Lajpat Rai

 By Harshmeet Singh

 Updated by Mahyah Binti Idris on 23rd January, 2022

 One of the biggest figures of the India Independence movement, Lala Lajpat Rai was born on the 28th of January, 1865.
 In addition to being a revolutionary freedom warrior and one of the 'Lal Bal Pal' triad, his concept of nationalism and fervent patriotism gained him the titles of 'Punjab Kesari' and 'Lion of Punjab.'
 Rai was a veteran leader of the Indian Nationalist Movement, including the Indian National Congress, the Hindu Mahasabha, Hindu reform groups, and the Arya Samaj.

 He was also the founding member of organizations like the Hisar Congress, the Hisar Arya Samaj, the Hisar Bar Council, and the National DAV managing Committee.
 He later became the chairman of the "Lakshmi Insurance Company," which was responsible for the commissioning of the Lakshmi Building in Karachi.
 He was instrumental in awakening the masses towards the goal of Swaraj.
 As the nation gets ready to celebrate his 157th birthday today, NewsGram brings forth five relatively lesser known facts about the leader fondly known as 'Punjab Kesari'.

 1. Punjab National Bank

-Lala Lajpat Rai had a big hand in the setting up of Punjab National Bank, which is today’s India’s third largest Bank in terms of the asset size.
-He was an integral part of the Bank’s leadership in its first decade of operation.
+Lala Lajpat Rai had a big hand in the setting up of Punjab National Bank, which is today's India's second largest Public Sector Bank.
+He was an integral part of the Bank's leadership in its first decade of operation.

 2. The original brain behind 'Make In India'